 It’s super easy to make the stuffing for these vegetarian stuffed mushrooms.
 Just sauté the chopped mushroom stems with some finely diced shallots (or onions), minced garlic, and fresh parsley.
 Don’t turn the heat on too high- you don’t want the garlic to burn or the shallots to brown.
 You just want the ingredients to soften and their flavors to marry together.

-After sautéing, mix the mushroom shallot garlic parsley mixture with some breadcrumbs (just a half a cup), oregano (fresh or dried is fine), parmesan cheese (omit if you are making this vegan), and some salt and pepper.
+After sautéing, mix the mushroom shallot garlic parsley mixture with some breadcrumbs (just a half a cup of either plain or Italian seasoned bread crumbs), oregano (fresh or dried is fine), parmesan cheese (omit if you are making this vegan), and some salt and pepper.
 It won’t seem like a lot of filling, but since the mushrooms are fairly small, it should be more than enough.

 Stuff each mushroom as full as you can- press the mixture into each cap and make sure it’s completely stuffed.
 You might have a bit of extra stuffing, or some might fall out the sides of the mushrooms.
 Don’t worry about it- any extra that falls off bakes in the pan with everything else, creating deliciously crunchy bits!
 You won’t want to waste ANY of this delicious stuffing.